DrauzJu/iaeste-contacts/README.md

    ```bash
    rm -rf .git
    ```
-3. Edit the file `include/config.php` and set the values for
+3. Edit the file `include/config.php` and set the values for your Database connection.
+Please ensure the given user has all rights for the given database!
-    1. Database connection
-    2. Custom logo
 4. Setup the DB: visit https://yourdomain/setup.php to automatically setup the configured database

 ## User management